donejs/donejs/docs/guide.md

 - Since `states` and `cities` return a promise, we can check the promise status via `isResolved` and `isPending` and once resolved get the actual value with `states.value` and `cities.value`.
 This also allows us to easily show loading indicators and disable the select fields while loading data.
 - The `state` and `city` properties are bound to their select fields via [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)

+Now we have a component that lets us select state and city and displays the appropriate restaurant list.

-### Create a demo page
+### Update the demo page

-With all the component files contained in the `src/restaurant/list/` folder we can also add a demo page at `src/restaurant/list/demo.html` that uses fixtures to demonstrate the component:
+We already have an existing demo page at [src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html).
+We want to update it to use fixtures to demonstrate the use of the component:

 ```html
 <script type="text/stache" can-autorender>